Executive Summary

 Everyone agrees you need credible sources and good data to support decisions.
 Still, many Innovators want to make assumptions and then get on with their plans.
 In innovation, this is a costly mistake.

 Decision Quality emphasizes uncertainty in information in its approach.
+This is where practices such as uncertainty quantification, probabilistic forecasting, and sensitivity analysis can help teams move beyond fixed assumptions and understand what could actually change the outcome.
 Assumptions essentially cover up uncertainty.
-Decision Analysis gives you a way to put all the scenarios on the table, and then point your innovation efforts at resolving the uncertainties that demonstrably matter most.
+Decision Science gives you a way to put all the scenarios on the table and then point your innovation efforts at resolving the uncertainties that demonstrably matter.
 This effect shows up in two major ways:

-- In development.
+2. In development.
 An innovation must get many things right to be successful at all.
-Of these, only a few are actual proof points (sometimes called kill shots or critical hypotheses).
+Of these, only a few are actual proof points, sometimes called kill shots or critical hypotheses.
 DA defines and assesses these binary success/fail steps productively.
 DA helps Innovators put the proof points in the right order to uncover failure early and cheaply.
-That saves Innovators from unintentionally pursuing plans that are likely to fail late and expensively.
+That saves innovators from unintentionally pursuing plans that are likely to fail late and expensively.

 Value

-In complex decision situations, the question of what you want – your preferences – can be an integral part of problem.
+In complex decision situations, the question of what you want—your preferences—can be an integral part of problem.
 Businesses want innovation to drive growth, measured in standard discounted cash flows, revenues or margins.
-Yet sometimes Innovators get distracted with long lists of for innovation scoring criteria, like size of market, completeness, strategic fit and so on.
+Yet sometimes Innovators get distracted with long lists of innovation scoring criteria, like size of market, completeness, strategic fit and so on.
 This approach usually confuses more than it helps (except in the case of early stage idea screening).
 Most of the “criteria” I usually come across confuse value preferences with inputs for a model.
-Decision Analysis adds value by simplifying the question of value.
+Decision Science adds value by simplifying the question of value.

 Integration

 The various “criteria” that can confuse Innovators are usually inputs to a model.
-Decision analysis can cut through a lot of this clutter and give real insight into what drives growth, where the risks are, and how to learn most productively.
+Decision Science can cut through a lot of this clutter and give real insight into what drives growth, where the risks are, and how to learn more productively.

-Decision Analysis has well developed approaches to evaluating multiple alternatives using uncertain information to create recommendations to deliver more of what you value.
+Decision Science has well-developed approaches to evaluating multiple alternatives using uncertain information to create recommendations to deliver more of what you value.
 In an innovation setting, this usually becomes an uncertainty analysis of many business cases.
 Tools like tornado diagrams, decision trees, option thinking and value of control can be tremendously helpful.
+These tools also make the work more actionable by showing which uncertainties have the greatest effect on expected value, downside risk, and potential upside.
 The insights from these tools can inspire innovative teams to focus on what matters as they move their projects forward.

 Commitment